learningequality/kolibri/docs/dev/content/implementation.rst

 To support new a content kind, you start with defining a `kind` constant at ``kolibri/content/constants/content_kinds.py``.
 Currently we use Django choices to provide all the supporting content kinds for the `kind` field.

 The tree structure is established by the `parent` field that is a foreign key pointing to another ContentNode ojbect.
-You can also create a symmetric relationship using the 'is_related' field, or an asymmetric field using the 'prerequisite' field.
+You can also create a symmetric relationship using the `is_related` field, or an asymmetric field using the `prerequisite` field.
 More details about these two fields can be found below in ``PrerequisiteContentRelationship`` and ``RelatedContentRelationship``.

 File
 ----